play3rx/smart-contracts/README.md

 ### API3 dAPIs - Price feeds

-To read the price of an asset from the API3 dAPIs, make sure to set your parameters in `scripts/request_dapi` and run:
+To read the price of an asset from the API3 dAPIs, make sure to set your proxy address during deployment and run:

 ```shell
 yarn read-dapi